-Add zest to your side dishes this season with these BBQ Glazed Smoked Brussels Sprouts and watch everyone come back for seconds!
+Add zest to your side dishes this season with these BBQ Glazed Smoked Brussels Sprouts loaded with bacon and served with a quick homemade aioli.
+So good, you’ll watch everyone come back for seconds!

 This post was sponsored by Head Country Bar-B-Cue Sauce.
 The thoughts and opinions expressed within are my own.

 Brussels Sprouts.
 Everyone loves to hate them.
 But once you give them a chance, you can end up really enjoying them.
 As with most things, it’s all about how they are cooked.

 Smoking sprouts keeps them tender without them getting mushy and infuses a serious blast of flavor from the bacon and barbecue sauce glaze.
 The cast iron gives the sprouts that golden crisp edge and makes clean up a breeze.

 These smoked brussel sprouts with bacon have become a staple recipe for my family dinner parties now.
 They are both the perfect smoked side dish and an appetizer on their own with the zesty dipping aioli.

 Yes.
 And this bacon-loaded Brussels recipe will convert any skeptics and make bigger fans out of those who already love these mini-powerhouses.